Swindon and Wiltshire Joint Spatial Framework

 Consultation on the Swindon and Wiltshire Joint Spatial Framework

-Wiltshire Council and Swindon Borough Council have published the Swindon and Wiltshire Joint Spatial Framework: Issues Paper and supporting evidence papers for each Housing Market Area for consultation.
+Wiltshire Council and Swindon Borough Council published the Swindon and Wiltshire Joint Spatial Framework: Issues Paper and supporting evidence papers for each Housing Market Area for consultation between 7 November and 19 December 2017.
+The documents are available to download below.

-Comments are invited on these documents and supporting evidence during the six week consultation period, which runs from 9:00am on Tuesday 7 November 2017 until 5:00pm on Monday 18 December 2017.
+Comments were invited on these documents and supporting evidence during the six week consultation period, which ran from 9:00am on Tuesday 7 November 2017 until 5:00pm on Tuesday 19 December 2017.

 In addition to working together on the Swindon and Wiltshire Joint Spatial Framework the two councils will work together to develop the evidence base which supports it.